 This list reflects a portion of some pieces that are still available online.
-I have also been featured in National Review Online, The Federalist, Reason, World Magazine, The Washington Times, The Indianapolis Star, CNN, Fox News, RealClearPolitics, and more.
+I have also been featured in National Review Online, The Federalist, Reason, The American Spectator, World Magazine, The Washington Times, The Indianapolis Star, CNN, Fox News, RealClearPolitics, and more.

 - Trump Veep Pence Shies From Another Religious Liberty Battle In Indiana, The Federalist, 17 August 2016.

 - Suzanne Crouch Knows How To Govern, Howey Politics, 2 August 2016.

 - Dumping Trump Would Be Undemocratic And Counterproductive, The Federalist, 13 July 2016.